Real-Life Tactical Driving Course

 “10-81 Driving Academy goes way beyond your typical driving school.
 Shane and Jackson taught my daughter real world emergency driving skills in a safe, fun environment that not only made her a better driver, but could also save her life.
 Shane also volunteered to help the students properly parallel park on his own time after the class was over.
 These guys are the real deal.
 Highly recommended.”

 Our curriculum consists of nine different exercises.
-Each student will be thoroughly trained in all eight during the course and will be taught how they translate to Real-Life.
+Each student will be thoroughly trained in all nine during the course and will be taught how they translate to Real-Life.

 Emergency Lane Change